-Eynesbury College also recognises that that some people, inclusive of students, staff, contractors and other stakeholders, may lack awareness of what constitutes sexual assault and as a result fail to recognise it when it occurs (for example, in the context of a relationship or where alcohol is involved).
+Eynesbury College also recognises that that some people, inclusive of students, staff, contractors and other stakeholders, may lack awareness of what constitutes sexual assault and as a result fail to recognise it when it occurs ... (for example, in the context of a relationship or where alcohol is involved).

 Sexual Harassment An unwelcome sexual advance or request for sexual favours or conduct of a sexual nature which makes a person feel offended, humiliated and/or intimidated where a reasonable person would anticipate that reaction in the circumstances.

-Sexual harassment includes, but is not limited to: Comments about a person's sex life or physical build and appearance; Comments of a sexual nature; Leering and staring; Unwanted touching such as brushing up against a person, kissing, fondling or hugging; 'Flashing'; Sexual gestures or imitating a sexual act; Sexual appopositions or repeated unwanted requests for dates; Sexual andro Suggestive comments or jokes; Offensive telephone calls, text messages or sexually explicit communications on social media platforms; Displays of offensive photographs, reading matter or objects; Sexually explicit internet sites; Unwelcome questioning about a person's private life; Sexually explicit/offensive pictures, screen savers or posters; Numelcome quests for sex; Numanted requests for sex; Insults or taunts of a sexual nature; Pursue or flirt with another person persistently without the other person's willing participation.
+Sexual harassment includes, but is not limited to:

+- i.
+Comments about a person's sex life or physical build and appearance; - ii.
+Comments of a sexual nature; - iii.
+Leering and staring; - iv.
+Unwanted touching such as brushing up against a person, kissing, fondling or hugging; - v.
+'Flashing'; - vi.
+Sexual gestures or imitating a sexual act; - vii.
+Sexual propositions or repeated unwanted requests for dates; - viii.
+Making promises or threats in return for sexual favours; - ix.
+Sexual and/or Suggestive comments or jokes; - i.
+Offensive telephone calls, text messages or sexually explicit communications on social media platforms; - ii.
+Displays of offensive photographs, reading matter or objects; - iii.
+Sending jokes or graphics of a sexual nature by email, internet, fax or mobile phone; - iv.
+Inappropriate advances on social networking sites and/or accessing sexually explicit internet sites; - v.
+Unwelcome questioning about a person's private life; - vi.
+Sexually explicit/offensive pictures, screen savers or posters; - vii.
+Unwanted requests for sex; - viii.
+Insults or taunts of a sexual nature; - ix.
+Pursue or flirt with another person persistently without the other person's willing participation. - x.
 Flirting with someone at an inappropriate time (e.g. in a team meeting) is considered sexual harassment, even when these advances would have been welcome in a different setting.
-Actions such as this can harm a person's professional reputation and expose them to further harassment from others; Comment and person's dress, sexually or gender in a derogatory or objectifying manner or a manner that makes them uncomfortable.
+Actions such as this can harm a person's professional reputation and expose them to further harassment from others; - xi.
+Comment on a person's dress, sexuality or gender in a derogatory or objectifying manner or a manner that makes them uncomfortable. - xii.
+Stalking, sexual assault, indecent assault or rape (which are also criminal offences); and, - xiii.
 The most extreme form of sexual harassment is sexual assault.
-Staff Members An individual employed by Eynesbury College in accord with relevant employment laws and can also include visiting academics and guest lecturers whether they are paid or unpaid.